How to Remove Semicolon in Excel?

 Excel ‘Text to Columns’ Wizard to Remove Semicolon and Separate Text into Column

-• Put a tick mark on the Other option from the Delimiters section, and type ‘;’ on the blank box.
+• Tick the Other option from the Delimiters section, and type ‘;’ in the blank box.

 Excel ‘Text to Columns’ Wizard to Remove Semicolon and Separate Text into Column

-• Finally, we can see the Convert Text to Columns Wizard Step 3 window.
-Select General from the Column data format section.
+• Select General from the Column data format section.

-• After that, select the Destination where we want to see the result.
+• Select the Destination where we want to see the result.

 Download Practice Workbook